 Mandatory Graduate Teaching Assistant Training (Grad 701S)

-First-time graduate teaching assistants (GTAs) at the University of Nevada, Reno are required to satisfy GTA training requirements by enrolling in GRAD 701S (Preparing Future Faculty: College Teaching I) during their first semester as a GTA.
-The single, in-person training session will be held on Thursday, January 17, 2019 from 8:00 am to 12:15 pm in the Joe Crowley Student Union Ballroom C (JCSU 4th floor).
-GRAD 701S is an orientation and training session that includes instruction in academic standards, professionalism, technology and library resources, FERPA compliance and sexual harassment prevention training.
+First-time graduate teaching assistants (GTAs) at the University of Nevada, Reno, are required to satisfy GTA training requirements by enrolling in GRAD 701S (Preparing Future Faculty: College Teaching I) during their first semester as a GTA.
+The single training session is held before the start of the fall semester.
+GRAD 701S is an orientation and training session that includes instruction in academic standards, professionalism, technology and library resources, FERPA compliance, and sexual harassment prevention training.

 If you are a first-time GTA, this information should be provided to you by your department/graduate program as part of your contract paperwork.